josephwb/Decisivator/README.md

 	'burnin' is the number of trees to ignore.
 Only makes sense with a distribution of trees.

 	'thinning' is the interval between sampling trees (i.e. where every nth tree sample will be retained).
 Only makes sense with a distribution of trees.

 	'taxon_weights' is a two-column (taxon, weight; with headers) file listing weights for taxa based on some arbitrary accessibility criterion.

-	'locus_weights' is the analogous two-column (locus, weight; with headers) file for locus weights.
+	'locus_weights' is a two-column (locus, weight; with headers) file for locus weights.

 	NOTE: The taxon and locus weight files need not be complete.
 All weights are 1.0 by default.
 Enter only weights which should be changed from the default.
 Or do this shit within the program itself.

 For help, type: